 A VPN can also mask your IP address, giving the illusion that you’re browsing from a different location.
 This is particularly handy if you wish to access blocked or restricted content in your region.
 Additionally, a VPN provides an extra layer of security when connecting to public Wi-Fi networks, often targeted by cybercriminals due to their lax security.

 And you can easily start doing that with ClearVPN — a user-friendly VPN with speed and simplicity in mind.
 ClearVPN offers dynamic server selection, automatically picking the best server based on location and network conditions.
-Users need only run the ClearVPN app, select “Smart connection,” and click/tap on the “Connect me” button.
+Users need only run the ClearVPN app, and click/tap on the main button in the middle of the screen.

 Also, ClearVPN doesn’t just secure your digital life but also enhances your online experience.
 It helps you bypass geo-restrictions, allowing you to access content worldwide, regardless of your location.
 Whether you’re trying to stream a show unavailable in your country or access international news sites, ClearVPN makes it possible.